-Now Kelly sits on the bed next to her and sagely says “alright…go ahead…you know what’s different about the first night…?…nothing…nothing except it lasts forever that’s all.
+Now Kelly sits on the bed next to her and relates to her the hard facts of being a call girl “alright…go ahead…you know what’s different about the first night…?…nothing…nothing except it lasts forever that’s all.
 You’ll be sleeping on the skin of a nightmare for the rest of your life.
 You’re a beautiful girl Buff, young, oh, they’ll out bid each other for you ( Buff smiles)you’ll get compliments, clothes, cash.
 You’ll meet men you live on…and men who live on you ( now Buff frowns ) and those are the only men you’ll meet.
 And after a steady grind of making every john feel at home…you’ll become a block of ice.”

 “And if you do happen to melt a little, you’ll get slipped a tip behind Candy’s back.
 You’ll be every man’s wife in law and no man’s wife.
 Well your world with Candy will become so warped that you’ll hate all men…and you’ll hate yourself, because you’ll become a social problem…a medical problem…a mental problem…and a despicable failure as a woman.”

-Dressed in black Kelly shows up at Candy’s.
+Dressed in simple black Kelly shows up at Candy’s.
 A fight breaks out between one of the bon bon girls and Marshmallow, over a john.
-Candy rises from her seat and walks over to Kelly.
-She introduces herself and then walks around Kelly like she’s surveying merchandise.
+Candy rises from her seat the sequined madame of the joint and walks over to Kelly.
+She introduces herself and then circles around Kelly like she’s surveying merchandise.
 Candy says “Griff told me about you.”
 Then Candy asks where she’s been coasting.
 Kelly says she’ll tell her in her office.
-When one of the johns grabs Kelly, a bon bon comes over and says “Listen new Stuff” he’s my john exclusively, after she’s broken a bottle over his head.
-Candy remarks that he’s the 3rd guy she’s cold cocked this week.
+When one of the johns grabs Kelly, a bon bon comes over and says “Listen new Stuff” he’s my john exclusively, after she hits him over the head with her tray.
+Candy remarks that he’s the 3rd guy she’s cold cocked with a karate punch and laughs.